 It seems that Governor Davis assumes that bad policy can make for good politics.
-After spending a million-plus dollars a week in advertising in his bid for reelection, Governor Davis can’t break a forty percent approval rating, according to a recently released poll of the Public Policy Institute of California (PPIC).
-(A political rule of thumb is that an incumbent failing to poll at around 50% to 51% is in serious trouble).
-Notably, with little money to spend and almost no name recognition, Davis’ GOP challenger, Bill Simon, presently polls at 32% to Davis’ 40%.
-The pressing concern for the Davis campaign is not necessarily Davis’ low statewide approval rating, but the shift presently occurring among a demographic vital to his reelection efforts—women voters.
-The PPIC poll indicates that potential women voters, at present, prefer Davis to Simon by only 11 points (42% to 31%) as compared to the 19-point lead Davis previously enjoyed in late August.
+After spending a million-plus dollars a week in advertising in his bid for reelection, Governor Davis can’t break a 40 percent approval rating, according to a recently released poll of the Public Policy Institute of California (PPIC).
+(A political rule of thumb is that an incumbent failing to poll at around 50 to 51 percent is in serious trouble).
+Notably, with little money to spend and almost no name recognition, Davis’ GOP challenger, Bill Simon, presently polls at 32 percent to Davis’ 40 percent.
+The pressing concern for the Davis campaign is not necessarily Davis’ low statewide approval rating, but the shift presently occurring among a demographic vital to his reelection efforts: women voters.
+The PPIC poll indicates that potential women voters, at present, prefer Davis to Simon by only 11 points (42 percent to 31 percent), as compared to the 19-point lead Davis previously enjoyed in late August.
 A shift of eight points within a vital political demographic is important, especially when your unknown and outspent opponent is trailing only by eight points statewide.
 With a critical electoral demographic flagging in its support, the Davis camp has calculated that it makes political “good sense” to give taxpayer subsidized family leave to those on whom child or elder care predominantly falls.

 It is also likely that employers, especially small business owners, will be forced to change hiring patterns to avoid incurring the costs imposed by those potential employees judged most likely to invoke this new entitlement.
 Since women most often serve as the primary caregivers for children and ailing relatives, CFRA may have the disproportionate effect of pricing women, especially single moms, out of the labor market.
 Given an employer’s need for workers to be present and productive at work, it is only logical that employers will look to hire those most able to be on the job for longer periods of time and at a lower cost.
 Should such an effect occur, no doubt, the answer of women and labor groups will be more regulation, further restricting the ability of an employer and employee to negotiate mutually satisfying terms of employment.
 The costs continue to rise for California’s 16 million workers.